Dans-labs/datatags-service/README.md

 ##### EOSC-Hub

+EOSC-hub is the largest implementation project of the European Open Science Cloud (EOSC) initiative.
+It is a central contact point for European researchers and innovators to discover, access, use and reuse a broad spectrum of resources for advanced data-driven research.

 The consortium of 100 partners from more than 50 countries will develop the vision of the Hub as the integration and management system of the future European Open Science Cloud.
+EOSC-hub is the largest implementation project of the European Open Science Cloud (EOSC) initiative.
 It is a central contact point for European researchers and innovators to discover, access, use and reuse a broad spectrum of resources for advanced data-driven research.

 #### WP2